I’m Dane Findley, a healthy-lifestyle advocate.

 I’ll probably do this for the rest of my life – unless I ever find a way to help even more people that is more enjoyable than what I’m doing now.

 13 Facts about Dane Findley

-- I am Editor of the popular (and free) Quality of Life Newsletter.
+- I am the Editor of the popular (and free) Quality of Life Newsletter.
 Each issue features a specific happiness strategy to help bring one’s joy up to the next level.
 Over the last decade, hundreds of thousands of people have subscribed.

 - I’ve been passionate about Pilates since I was a teenager.